flarelabs-net/vite-plugin-cloudflare/README.md

 assets = {}
 ```

-The `directory` field is not required when configuring assets with Vite.
+The `directory` field is not used when configuring assets with Vite.
 The `directory` in the output configuration will automatically point to the client build output.

 > [!NOTE]
-> When using the Cloudflare Vite plugin, the `wrangler.toml` or `wrangler.json(c)` that you provide is the input configuration file.
+> When using the Cloudflare Vite plugin, the Worker config (e.g. `wrangler.toml`) that you provide is the input configuration file.
 > A separate output `wrangler.json` file is created when you run `vite build`.
 > This output file is a snapshot of your configuration at the time of the build and is the configuration used for preview and deployment.